mbyien/CUDAways-Of-Life/README.md

 **Domain Decomposition:** The grid is split horizontally across multiple GPUs, with each GPU handling a portion of the rows

-**Halo Exchange:** Uses NCCL to exchange boundary rows between adjacent GPUs:

-Each GPU sends its top and bottom boundary rows to neighbors Receives halo data from adjacent GPUs to compute boundary cells correctly
+**Halo Exchange:** Uses NCCL to exchange boundary rows between adjacent GPUs.
+It does that by having each GPU sends its top and bottom boundary rows to neighbors.
+Receives halo data from adjacent GPUs to compute boundary cells correctly

 **NCCL Communication:** Uses ncclGroupStart/End for efficient collective operations with ring topology for periodic boundary conditions